Switch by Heirloom Workshop, John Lovick, Edouard Boulanger, and Daryl

 AlakazamMagicUK says...

-The 'Switch' trick by Heirloom Workshop is a smooth and deceptive sleight-of-hand move that makes objects appear to change places instantly.
+The video highlights the 'Switch' trick by Heirloom Workshop, a smooth and deceptive sleight-of-hand move that makes objects appear to change places instantly.

 BigBlindMedia says...